is a 33 year-old nonprofit volunteer organization whose goals are to promote neighborhood improvement and revitalization, and to

 At any given time, a number of programs are in various stages

 of planning and implementation.
 Volunteers often work with partner agencies to implement projects.
 For example, Housing Task Force members work on guidelines for our home improvement loans while the Center for Energy and Environment administers the program.
-The Minneapolis Park & Recreation Board oversees the implementation of
+The Minneapolis Park & Recreation Board and NENA oversee the implementation of

-the Lake Nokomis Naturescape project, but neighborhood gardeners work to keep it looking good.
+the Lake Nokomis Naturescape project, but volunteer gardeners work to keep it looking good.
 These are just a few of our partnerships

 where volunteers provide the inspiration and energy that make things happen in Nokomis East.